Alignak-monitoring/alignak-doc/source/04_configuration/arbiter.rst

   This variable is used to define if the broker must be managed as a spare one (will take the conf only if a master failed).
 The default value is *0* (master).

 realm
-  This variable is used to define the :ref:`realm <configobjects/realm>` where the broker will be put.
+  This variable is used to define the realm where the broker will be put.
 If none is selected, it will be assigned to the default one.

 manage_arbiters
   Take data from Arbiter.
 There should be only one broker for the arbiter.